 Aursfjord is a branch of Malangen fjord in Troms.
 It is a beautiful little drive just 40 minutes south-west of Tennes.
 Autumn was an amazing time to visit, the trees were definitely giving us their best and the water was a gorgeous blue.

 The main attraction is the old saw mill, Aursfjordsaga, which was officially opened in 1799.
 It was restored from 1977-1982 by one of the descendants of the original owner.
 An old school building has been moved to the site where you can view a display of old artefacts, browse the local craft shop and top up with coffee and waffles.

 Aursfjord was originally a Sami settlement dating back to the late 1500’s.
 The area was later deserted for a decade before Norwegian farmers settled there around 1660.
 In 1796 the Aursfjord sawmill was built, but because of a dispute with the landlord and owner of another sawmill nearby the mill was not taken into use until it received a Royal permit in 1799.
 Unfortunately, the permit did not allow for export of timber out of the Malangen district, but the locals used it diligently.

 Across the road from the saw mill is a beautiful little fishing river.
-It has walking tracks that lead through a fairy forest with lots of native treasures to discover.
+It has walking tracks that lead into a fairy forest with lots of native treasures to discover.
 The cliff track takes you along the water and to a small waterfall.
-Fishing is controlled by permits which need to be bought at the City Council or sporting goods stores – but you need to be fast because they quickly sell out.
+Fishing is controlled by permits which need to be bought at the City Council or sporting goods stores but you need to be fast because they quickly sell out.